-You can switch to or create a new workspace by going to File \rightarrow Switch Workspace \rightarrow Other..., and by selecting any folder you want for your workspace.
+You can switch to or create a new workspace by going to File \longrightarrow Switch Workspace \longrightarrow Other..., and by selecting any folder you want for your workspace.
 For example, you could use a unique workspace for this course by creating a folder named "workspaceComp557" in your home directory, and then telling eclipse to switch to that workspace.
 Whenever you launch Eclipse, it loads the workspace that was used during its previous utilization.

-2.6 Perspectives, Views and Packages
+2.5 Perspectives, Views and Packages

 Eclipse has a system of "perspectives" and "views" for managing its layout and the elements that are displayed in its interface.
-In the menu, under Window \rightarrow Show View, you have a list of available displayable elements.
+In the menu, under Window \longrightarrow Show View, you have a list of available displayable elements.
 For example, the Package Explorer lets you manage your Java code and projects efficiently by clustering them into packages.
 We will be using this feature in this course so you will get familiar with it.
 A class belongs to a package by using the reserved package keyword at the top of a Java class file, e.g.

 '''

-Dots are used to separate subpackages
+// Dots are used to separate subpackages

-In this case, ''edu'' is the top-level package,
+// In this case, ''edu'' is the top-level package,

-2

-containing the ''mcgill'' package
+// containing the ''mcgill'' package

-3

-11

-// which contains the "interaction" package:
+// which contains the ''interaction'' package:

-4

 package edu.mcgill.interaction;

-5

-7

 import javax.media.opengl.GL;

-8

 public class HumanInteractor implements Interactor {

-9

-10

-11
+...

 }

 '''

 A perspective is a predefined set of views along with a layout that you can save/load.
-You can load and move the different views around depending on your preference and then save your own perspective in Window \rightarrow Save Perspective As...
+You can load and move the different views around depending on your preference and then save your own perspective in Window \longrightarrow Save Perspective As....

-2.7 Creating a Java Project
+2.6 Creating a Java Project

 Once you are in the appropriate workspace, you can create a new java project.
-Click File \rightarrow New \rightarrow Java Project.
+Click File \longrightarrow New \longrightarrow Java Project.
 Give your project a name, such as "assignment0".
 Now look under JRE.
 By default, Eclipse will use your most recent JVM version.
 Make sure that version is at least 1.6.
 If it's not the case, then select Use a project specific JRE: and pick an appropriate JVM version.
-If no JVM 1.6+ exists, then look at Section 2.2 on how to install Oracle's Java JDK and Section 2.4 on how to configure Eclipse defaults with the appropriate JVM.
+If no JVM 1.6+ exists, then look at Section 2.2.1 on how to install Oracle's Java JDK and Section 2.2.3 on how to configure Eclipse defaults with the appropriate JVM.